surajkhati/basic_interview_questions/README.md

 		- Python supports negative indexing of arrays, which is not available in most of the programming languages.
 The last element being -1, the second last being -2 and so on.

 	50. What is Software Development Life Cycle?
 What are it's types?

+		- A process used by the software industry to design, develop and test professional/industry software.
+		- It is followed by all professional software companies.

+		Stages:-

+			1. Planning and Requirement Analysis
+			2. Defining Requirements
+			3. Designing the Product Architecture
+			4. Building or Developing the Product
+			5. Testing the Product
+			6. Deployment in the Market and Maintenance

+		- Models:
+			1. Waterfall Model
+			2. Agile
+			3. DevOps

 	51. Use of Volatile keyword.
+		- It is a qualifier applied to a variable when used.
+It is used to tell the compiler that the variable value may change at any time.

+		- It is intended to prevent the compiler from applying any optimizations on objects that can change in ways that cannot be determined by the compiler.

 	-> Any questions for the interviewer?